 If you have any stored/saved Caches they also take a lot of space.
 You can clear cache on Kodi and free up the storage space substantially.
 Do not worry though!
 Deleting cache will not affect the settings we just talked about in the section above.

 Method #2: Fix Kodi Buffering with A VPN

 Most Internet Service Providers (ISPs) make lofty claims about providing high-speed, unlimited internet services to its customers.
-While their promises are kept for most average users, the heavy users often are affected by bandwidth throttling.
+While their promises are kept for most average users, the heavy streamers are often affected by bandwidth throttling.
 That may or may not be illegal depending on your country.
 Also, sometimes they have some clauses in fine prints the Terms & Conditions that we accept without even giving it a look; well that’s what most of us do.

 ISP throttling is actually curtailing or restricting the internet speed when a particular user has crossed the certain limit of data usage.
 This, as I already said, usually happens to the heavy users.
 If you are someone who loves to watch movies and shows online using services like Kodi, you might just as well fall into their bracket of heavy users.
 The legal aspects of throttling are becoming more and more obscure ever since it was declared a few months ago that Net Neutrality will be killed in the United States in the coming time.

 Well, using a VPN is the best way to prevent internet throttling and to avoid Kodi buffering issues to a great extent.